MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-process-rhel-7-and-8.md

 ### [RHEL 8.*x* to RHEL 9.*x*](#tab/rhel8-rhel9)

-1. Delete all remaining leapp packages, including the *`snactor`* package, from the exclude list in the */etc/dnf/dnf.conf* configuration file.
-These leapp packages are installed during the in-place upgrade.
+1. Delete all remaining Leapp packages, including the *`snactor`* package, from the exclude list in the */etc/dnf/dnf.conf* configuration file.
+These Leapp packages are installed during the in-place upgrade.

     ```bash
     sudo dnf config-manager --save --setopt exclude=''
     ```

-2. Remove all remaining RHEL 8 packages, including any remaining leapp packages.
+2. Remove all remaining RHEL 8 packages, including any remaining Leapp packages.

    1. Locate remaining RHEL 8 packages.